ashkulz/committers.top/README.md

 ## Contribution

 Contributions are accepted.
-Please provide any input as pull request.
-As a hobby project, my time is limited, but PRs and issues are addressed regularly.
+Please report issues or make pull requests against either `master` or [branch for the website](https://github.com/ashkulz/committers.top/tree/website) as appropriate.

 *Please use the provided precommit hooks and run `go fmt`, `go vet` and `go lint` liberally.*

 ## FAQ

+### Why is this running on a different domain?

+The original project by [@lauripiispanen](https://github.com/lauripiispanen) seems to have stopped updating and PRs have been open for quite a while.
+I ([@ashkulz](https://github.com/ashkulz)) wanted to automate the data update process using GitHub Actions, and plan to aggressively merge PRs/fix issues created on this and the [original repository](https://github.com/lauripiispanen/most-active-github-users-counter).

+I also thought that `committers.top` was a more appropriate domain name and quickly grabbed it for this friendly fork :grinning:

 ### Why am I not on this list?